-77.2 Orders
+77.2 Orders (Amended January 1, 2011)

 - (a) With these exceptions, all orders, whether by consent or otherwise, shall be presented for approval and execution to the assigned judge.
 The Clerk may sign without submission to the assigned judge the following orders: - 1.
 Orders specifically appointing persons to serve process in accordance with Fed.
 R. Civ.
 P. 4; - 2.
-Orders on consent for the substitution of attorneys in civil cases where the trial of the action has not been set.
-See also L.R.
-83.2; - 3.
 Orders restoring an action to the court docket after the filing of a demand for trial de novo pursuant to L.R.
-83.7-7 (Consensual Arbitration Program); - 4.
+83.7-7 (Consensual Arbitration Program); - 3.
 Orders on consent satisfying decrees and orders on consent canceling stipulations and bonds.